Become a Godfather or Godmother of One of Our Cars

 FN 1500 S SPORT - 1925

-For the first time in 1925 FN competed in car races with a works team.
-That year the make claimed the “Coupe du Roi” in the 24 Hours of Spa-Francorchamps at an average of 85 km/h as also a 3rd place in the Rally of Monte Carlo with Lamarche.
-They built 200 models of this sporty 1500, with modified body and more powerful engine.
-The first owner of this car always claimed that this was one of the team’s actual winning cars of 1925.
+For the first time, in 1925, FN competed in car races with a works team.
+That year, the marque claimed the ‘Coupe du Roi’ at the 24 Hours of Spa-Francorchamps, with an average speed of 85 km/h, as well as a third place in the Rallye Monte-Carlo with Lamarche.
+They built 200 units of this sporty 1500, featuring a modified body and a more powerful engine.
+The first owner of this car always claimed that it was one of the team’s actual winning cars from 1925.

 FERRARI TESTAROSSA - 1991

 Successor to the 512.
 Designed by Pininfarina and a sensation as from its introduction.
-The model becomes an icon of the ‘80s, thanks among others to its presence in three seasons of the popular American TV series “Miami Vice”.
+The model became an icon of the ‘80s, thanks in part to its presence in three seasons of the popular American TV series 'Miami Vice'.
 Apart from minor alterations it remained in production from 1984 up to 1996: some 9,959 models were built, which is a large number for a Ferrari.
 85% of the production was red with a beige interior.

 FIAT 500 D - 1965